namelivia/caixabank-homebank/README.md

   <img src="https://raw.githubusercontent.com/namelivia/caixabank-homebank/develop/images/logo.png" alg="CaixaBankHomeBank logo"/>
 </p>

-Transforms transaction .XLS files extracted from the [CaixaBank](https://www.caixabank.es/) website into .QIF files for importing them into [HomeBank](homebank.free.fr/).
+Transforms transaction .XLS files extracted from the [CaixaBank](https://www.caixabank.es/) website into .CSV or .QIF files for importing them into [HomeBank](homebank.free.fr/).
 Also remembers categories for repeating transactions and automatically assigns them.

 ## CaixaBank
 [CaixaBank](https://www.caixabank.es/) is a Spanish bank that offers some online services for their accounts on their online platform called CaixaBankNow.
 In that online platform clients can among other things, query their account balances and movements through CaixaBankNow's web interface.
 Also there is an export feature that allows clients to download transaction lists as .XLS files.